What happens after you’ve notified us

 - Confirmation of your authority to act on behalf of the estate.

-- Verified identities of all parties acting on behalf of the estate.
-This can change though the course of managing the estate, depending on who is named in a Grant of Probate or Letters of Administration.
+- Verification of identity of all Legal Personal Representatives acting on behalf of the estate.
+This can change through the course of managing the estate, depending on who is named in a Grant of Probate or Letters of Administration.

-- An understanding of your plans in respect of any loan facilities, debit balance accounts or other liabilities of the estate.
+- We may also need to understand your plans in respect of any loan facilities, debit balance accounts or other liabilities of what we need.

 Need help making repayments?